AlexMercedCoder/petadoptionapp/README.md

 - solved photo problem, instead of testing whether the first photo item existed I just checked the length of the photos array and only attempted to grab a photo if the arrays size was greater than 0.

+- Added the ability to choose page number to see beyond the first page of results.

 <!-- Image Tag: ![alt text](image.jpg) -->
 <!-- Link Tag: [title](https://www.example.com) -->